pratham2003/cfcommunity/wp-content/plugins/multilingual-press-pro/readme.md

 You can find all official translation files in WordPress' [language repository](http://i18n.svn.wordpress.org/).

-### Can I use Multilingual Press on a single-site installation?
+### Can I use MultilingualPress on a single-site installation?

 That would require changes to the way WordPress stores post content.
 Other plugins do that; we think this is wrong, because it creates a lock-in: you would lose